rgmarelli/devscpp/doc/manual-en.md

 To run a simulation you must instantiate the corresponding simulators.
 Every DEVS model must be associated to a simulator that will be in charge of executing that model.
 For example:

+The following source code will instantiate two atomic models, a coupled model, and their simulators:

     SimpleAtomic atomic_model1( "model1" );
     SimpleAtomic atomic_model2( "model2" );
     DEVS::CoupledModel coupled( "aCoupledModel" );